sanic-org/sanic/README.md

 ## Benchmarks

 All tests were run on an AWS medium instance running ubuntu, using 1 process.
 Each script delivered a small JSON response and was tested with wrk using 100 connections.
-Pypy was tested for falcon and flask but did not speed up requests.
+Pypy was tested for Falcon and Flask but did not speed up requests.